sogaiu/tree-sitter-clojure/doc/dev-notes.md

    * https://github.com/yarnpkg/yarn/issues/3276
    * https://github.com/yarnpkg/yarn/issues/4293

+   I tried the "reproducing" code in the first issue but it appears to have been addressed, so my case appears to be different.

    I experienced this trying to get [vscode-parse-tree](https://github.com/cursorless-dev/vscode-parse-tree/) (which has tree-sitter-clojure as a dependency) to build when I